ECT & Mullen Testing

 Difference Between Edge Crush Test and Mullen Test

-The Edge Crush Test rates how much weight can be stacked on a box without damage and the Mullen Test rates how much force it takes to puncture the box.
+The Edge Crush Test rates how much weight can be stacked vertically on a box without damage and the Mullen Test rates how much force it takes to puncture a wall of the box.
 ECT rating is important to consider when stacking boxes, while Mullen rating is important for sharp & irregularly shaped items.
 See below for recommended ratings.

 ECT vs Mullen Corrugated Packaging